-Yes, all of SaferVPN's apps work in China.
-You can unblock Facebook, Google, Youtube, Gmail, Instagram, Tinder, and all of the other apps and websites that are normally censored in mainland China.
+No, SaferVPN’s apps will not work in China.
+You cannot unblock Facebook, Google, Youtube, Gmail, Instagram, Tinder, or any of the other apps and websites that are normally censored in mainland China.

-SaferVPN should work in other countries with strict censorship regimes as well, although we are not able to test them ourselves.
+SaferVPN should work in other countries with less strict censorship regimes, although we are not able to test them ourselves.

 SaferVPN prides itself on its ease of use, and it shows in its setup process and simple user interface.
 Getting set up is a quick process of download, install, and log in with your username and password.
 There’s no need to validate each device.